padillaallexzeusmarvel-creator/Laboratory-Activities---COSC111B/Laboratory Activity #3/README.md

-Laboratory Exercise 3: Sensor Integration (Fire Detection Prototype) Project Overview This project focuses on the development of an automated environmental monitoring system designed to simulate fire detection.
+Laboratory Exercise 3: Working with Sensors (Fire Sensor Simulation) -
+Project Overview This project focuses on the development of an automated environmental monitoring system designed to simulate fire detection.
 By integrating a thermistor and a photoresistor, the device tracks thermal and optical changes simultaneously.
 The primary goal is to demonstrate the processing of multi-sensor data to trigger immediate audio-visual warnings when hazardous thresholds are crossed.
 -
 Learning Outcomes